Sylpheed does not check SSL certificate hostname

 (and sorry about not replying your e-mail you have sent last month.)

-#3 Updated by Hiroyuki Yamamoto 5 months ago
+#3 Updated by Hiroyuki Yamamoto about 5 years ago

 - Status changed from In Progress to Resolved